When In Doubt, Stick To Your Creative Vision

 I spent three months preparing for something that would unfold in 24 hours: a short documentary shot with a crew of ten, including the characters themselves.

 I had a vision.
 But I also knew that no matter how thoroughly I planned, reality wouldn’t follow the script.
-My goal was to stay true to the heart of the story while following the unfolding journey.
+My goal was to stay true to the heart of the story while following the unfolding journey, but even then, what happens on the day depends on factors outside of my control.

 It’s one thing to tell a story that has already occurred through interviews and re-creation.
-It's an entirely different matter to film a character undergoing a challenging task on camera, with only one take.
+It's an entirely different matter to film a character undergoing a challenging task on camera, with only one opportunity to capture it.

-I felt like I was swimming in circles, searching for story beats, asking myself the same questions repeatedly.
+Throughout the research process, I felt like I was swimming in circles, analysing story beats.

-On the first day of filming, despite all the preparation, I woke up at 3 a.m. in a quiet panic.
+On the first day of filming, despite all the preparation, I woke up at 3 a.m., wondering if I had a film.

 I lay there, trying to replay the moments in my mind.
 But there were too many moving parts to form a clear picture.
 Not to mention, the second day loomed with a precarious task that would either work or it wouldn’t.